 Strong parcel tape should be used to seal the joins of the box.
 This will withstand any abrasion and allow your items to be delivered safely.
-We also recommend that you protect the corners of the box.

 In compliance with the carriage of dangerous goods regulations, all hazardous goods must have the appropriate warning labels that are clearly visible.